- Search The Registry

 - About Us

 - My Account

 By 1925, the newspaper had a circulation of 60,000, the largest of any African American newspaper in California.
 Its publishers and editors were active in civil rights, beginning with campaigns for equitable hiring, patronage of black businesses, and an end to segregated facilities and housing.
 In 1951 Bass retired and sold the California Eagle to Loren Miller, the former city editor.
-Miller was a Washburn University, Kansas law graduate.
-After he relocated to Los Angeles in 1930, he began writing for the Eagle and eventually became city editor.
+Miller was a Washburn University, Kansas, law graduate.
+After he relocated to Los Angeles in 1930, he began writing for the Eagle and eventually became the city editor.
 In 1945, Miller represented Hattie McDaniel and won her case against the "Sugar Hill" restrictive covenant case.

 He was appointed in 1963 as a Superior Court of California judge.
 In 1963, Miller sold the paper to fourteen local investors to accept his appointment as a judge.
 The California Eagle initially increased circulation from 3,000 to 21,000.
 But within six months, the paper had to close; on January 7, 1964, the California Eagle ceased publication after 85 years.